 “Damage to the nerve fibre layer may show in an OCT examination as a thinned nerve fibre layer.
 In colour fundus photography, defects in the nerve fibre layer may also be discovered.
 A glaucoma diagnosis is often based on several examinations, and currently there is no single method for screening the entire population for glaucoma.
 Artificial intelligence applications may in the future bring considerable help for screening and diagnostics.”

-Esa Pitkänen from the Institute for Molecular Medicine Finland (FIMM) tells how glaucoma can be studied with the help of algorithms.
+Esa Pitkänen from the Institute for Molecular Medicine Finland FIMM (University of Helsinki) tells how glaucoma can be studied with the help of algorithms.

 When developing the artificial intelligence model, Ara Taalas focused on how the nerve layers of the fundus appear in the photographs.
 The algorithm will help to detect changes in the fundus pictures that can indicate damage to the nerve fibre layer.
 The purpose of the model is to find out whether subtle changes in the network in the fundus, as they become darker and more monotonous, can be linked to damage in the nerve fibre layer.